Pallet Sizes Guide: Standard Dimensions Worldwide

 Maximum Load Height:

-The combined height of pallet + load typically shouldn't exceed:
+The combined height of pallet plus load typically should not exceed:

 - Warehouse storage: 48" for safe stacking